rosehilmo/finalproject_506/README.md

 conda activate finalproject_506

+When done with project environment, use command: conda deactivate

 To run code in python:
 runall.py is a wrapper file that combines all the components of the code